BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Bayonet Neill–Concelman, after its inventors.

-Can I mix 50-ohm and 75-ohm connectors?
+Can I mix 50 Ω and 75 Ω connectors?

-No, mismatching causes reflections and degraded signals.
+No. Impedance mismatch causes reflections and degraded signals.

 How many mating cycles are possible?

-Typically 500+, depending on quality and use.
+Typically 500 or more, depending on quality and usage conditions.

 Difference between BNC and TNC?